Smars-Bin-Hu/AMOD-5410-team-project-ecommerce-DWH/docs/doc/wiki/hive-metadata-query-refresh.md

 ## On the `Hive` refresh the metadata

+> after load data to HDFS, hive cannot know. so we should refresh the metadata and tell hive to scan the tables again.

-on Hive to show create ddl
+on `Hive` to show create ddl
 ```hiveql
 SHOW CREATE TABLE ods.ods_customer_product_ratings_ipd;
 ```